-Study ID Janssen 2011 Kuwano 2013 Yano 2013 McBride 2013 Mroczek 2012 Paller 2014 Pohl 2012 Taylor 2013a (This is a further analysis of data collected by three studies reviewed in the Independent Review) (This is a further analysis of data collected by Kuwano 2013) the cross-sectional design, using non-validated self-report outcome measures of annoyance and noise sensitivity, pooling data from three different studies from two different countries (with inevitable differences in methods used, although these are small) and lack of poor due to several aspects, including bias from self-reported outcomes, low recruitment rate and lack of statistical testing.
-The study design was cross-sectional which does not permit any conclusions about causation, and it is unclear whether the reported outcomes and recruitment method.
-Generalisability of findings is likely limited due to over-recruitment of elderly residents, and cultural / contextual differences between Japan and Australia.
-Overall, this study has very limited capacity to inform the assessment of wind turbine noise of adverse health effects. recall bias, exposure and outcome misclassifications, poor quality rating.
-This study has very limited capacity to inform the assessment of wind turbine noise as a cause of adverse have a relationship with distance from a wind farm, and the two findings for which there appeared to be an association, could be explained by chance, bias or confounding.
+Study ID Janssen 2011 (This is a further analysis of data collected by three studies reviewed in the Independent Review) Kuwano 2013 Yano 2013 (This is a further analysis of data collected by Kuwano 2013) McBride 2013 Paller 2014 Pohl 2012 Taylor 2013a weaknesses, such as the cross-sectional design, using non-validated self-report outcome measures of annoyance and noise sensitivity, pooling data from three different studies from two different countries (with inevitable differences in methods used, although these are small) and lack of data on potentially important factors which may influence annoyance.
+Overall confidence which is considered poor due to several aspects, including bias from self-reported outcomes, low recruitment rate and lack of statistical testing.
+The study design was cross-sectional which does not permit any conclusions about causation, and it is unclear whether the reported differences between control and exposed groups are associated with wind turbine noise.
+Generalisability of findings is likely limited due to over- recruitment of elderly residents, and cultural / contextual differences between Japan and Australia.
+This study has very Australia.
+Overall, this study has very limited capacity to inform the assessment of wind turbine noise 2010 control group (p = 0.034).
+The overall quality of the study is considered poor due to, among other things, the high probability of recall bias, exposure and outcome misclassifications, and confounding.
+In addition, this study has a repeat cross-sectional design, it however does not permit definitive conclusions regarding causation and health outcomes.
+Therefore, this study has limited capacity to inform the assessment of wind turbine noise as a cause of adverse health effects. selection bias, and chance associations, this study has an overall poor quality rating.
+This study has very limited capacity to inform the assessment of wind turbine noise as a cause of adverse health effects. have a relationship with distance from a wind farm, and the two findings for which there appeared to be an association, could be explained by chance, bias or confounding.
 Therefore, it is unlikely that the findings of this study have any clear implications in relation to the question of proximity of wind farms and human health. modelled noise exposure instead of actual measurements for relatively small wind turbines.
 In addition, the cross-sectional design does not permit any conclusions regarding causation and health outcomes.
 This study has limited capacity to inform the assessment of wind turbine noise as a cause of adverse health effects.

-Study ID Janssen 2011 (This is a further analysis of data collected by three studies reviewed in the Independent Review) Yano 2013 (This is a further analysis of data collected by Kuwano 2013) McBride 2013 Mroczek 2012 Paller 2014 Pohl 2012 Taylor 2013a limited capacity to inform the assessment of wind turbine noise as a cause of adverse health effects.
+Janssen 2011 (This is a further analysis of data collected by three studies reviewed in the Independent Review) Yano 2013 (This is a further analysis of data collected by Kuwano 2013) McBride 2013 Mroczek 2012 Paller 2014 Pohl 2012 Taylor 2013a limited capacity to inform the assessment of wind turbine noise as a cause of adverse health effects.